 Physiotherapy for Rock Climbers in Thun, Switzerland

 Physiotherapy focuses on identifying the origin of your injury and an analysis of your current physical capabilities.
-Be it a torn pully ligament, shoulder pain, tenosynovitis, tendinitis, shoulder instability, or a torn lumbrical muscle (if you want to know more about rock climbing injuries click here), each behooves a deep dive into:
+Be it a torn pully ligament, shoulder pain, tenosynovitis, tendinitis, shoulder instability, or a torn lumbrical muscle, each requires a deep dive into:

 - The mechanism of your injury

 - The mobility & stability of the joints around your injury

 - The strength of the muscles around the injury site

 The bottom line is: we can’t treat your injury efficiently before we understand you, your training, and your injury.

 So, what does physiotherapy look like when you make an appointment?

 How Does a Physiotherapy Treatment for Rock Climbers Look Like?